 CoBook – I live off my contacts and relationships so an address book is the most important application for me.
 Cobook is a better Address Book for the Mac, with social media tools built in.
 It uses the main apple address book to store data so it’s minimalist and creates no duplicate data.

-Evernote – I have had just as much success using Apple notes (syncing with Gmail notes), but Evernote is the industry standard for notes syncing and it’s been a key part of my research workflow for my new book.
+Evernote – I have had just as much success using Apple notes (and syncing them with Gmail notes), but Evernote is the industry standard for notes syncing and it’s been a key part of my research workflow for my new book.
 Evernote is also good for capturing a running list of blog post ideas and taking short notes in a meeting.

 iPhone Dictation Software – One of my secret tricks to blogging output is to dictate the first draft and have it typed up by a professional typist.
 I learned to dictate while I was a young lawyer and it’s still the fastest way to create thoughtful written content.